Yuichiroh/palette_keyboard/README.md

 # Palette Keyboard

 Palette Keyboard is a split keyboard with two rotary encoders that have a unique mechanical layout; the row and column staggerd layouts are integrated.
+- Key layout is optimized as you can easily move around your index fingers in a circular motion.
-  - You can type the most bottom-outside keys with chop action.
+- You can type the most bottom-outside keys with chop actions.
 You may want to place tab and shift-tab for these positions.
 - By default, you can swith two input modes of the encoders: page scrolling mode and Lightroom mode.
   - Page scrolling mode: left -> horizontal scroll, right -> vertical scrolling
   - Lightroom mode: left -> selecting sliders, right -> moving slider

 ![_MG_8094](https://user-images.githubusercontent.com/617057/76757973-0b5f3680-67cc-11ea-989d-8562ef4af6c9.jpg)